Rand0mAsianKid/Rand0mAsianKid/README.md

 -languages: Java, Python, and C#💻

--Platforms I work on: VScode, WPILIB, and Unity
+-Platforms I work on: VScode, WPILIB, and Unity👾

 -Working on image recognition, game development,
  AI models, and web development ⌨️